Profile

 1. 1

-Trim the cauliflower and broccoli into florets, then give the wild asparagus and fennel a good wash.
+Trim and break the cauliflower and broccoli into florets, then wash the wild asparagus and fennel thoroughly.

 2. 2

-Boil all the vegetables in plenty of salted water, drain and set aside, but keep hold of the cooking water.
+Boil them in plenty of salted water, drain and set aside, keeping the cooking water for later.

 3. 3

-Warm some of the olive oil in a saucepan, toss in the vegetables and gently allow them to infuse over a low heat, stirring regularly.
+Warm some of the olive oil in a pan, add the vegetables and gently sauté, stirring frequently to infuse the flavours.

 4. 4

-Prepare the fresh sardines by removing heads, spines and bones, then chop into bite-sized pieces.
+Clean the fresh sardines by removing heads, bones and spines, then chop into pieces.

 5. 5

-Finely chop the onion and gently fry it in olive oil.
-Add the fresh sardines and the oil-preserved ones, followed by the pine nuts, raisins and tomato sauce.
+Fry the chopped onion in olive oil, add both the fresh sardines and the sardines in oil, then stir in the pine nuts, sultanas and tomato sauce.

 6. 6

-Season with salt and pepper, then let it simmer slowly for about 20 minutes.
+Season with salt and pepper and let it simmer gently for about 20 minutes.

 7. 7

-Cook the pasta in the vegetable water until just al dente, drain, and mix with half of the sardine sauce.
+Cook the pasta in the reserved vegetable water until just al dente, then drain and toss with half of the sardine sauce.

 8. 8

-Brush a baking dish with oil, layer in some pasta, spoon over sauce, scatter vegetables and sprinkle toasted almonds.
+Grease a baking dish with olive oil, layer in some pasta, spoon over a little sauce, scatter with vegetables and sprinkle with chopped almonds.

 9. 9

-Repeat layers until all ingredients are used up, finishing with sauce and almonds.
+Repeat the layers until all ingredients are used, finishing with sauce and almonds on top.

 10. 10

-Bake at 190°C for 20 minutes, then let it rest briefly before serving warm or at room temperature.
+Bake in a preheated oven at 190°C for 20 minutes, then let it rest for a few minutes before serving warm or at room temperature.

 💡 Tips and Variations